The rehearsal dinner is one of the most underrated parts of planning a wedding, which is a little unfair.

 Having the right setting for the rehearsal dinner is what makes the rest of your planning really come together.

-Luckily, as a popular destination wedding locale, St. Augustine has plenty of locations to choose from.
+Luckily, as a popular destination wedding locale, St. Augustine has plenty of rehearsal dinner locations to choose from as well.
 Restaurants are an obvious choice, as the “dinner” is built right in, but don’t discount other locations!

-Some wedding venues have options for rehearsal dinners on days that have lower demand for weddings.
+Some wedding venues also have packages for rehearsal dinners on days that have lower demand for weddings.
 Plus, you know they have experience coordinating toasts, serving large groups, and incorporating other activities into your timeline.

-Choosing the Who, What, When, and Where creates the basic template for a rehearsal dinner, but to make the evening unique to you, consider adding a little sparkle.
-Remember, the rehearsal dinner is the perfect chance to get the guests hyped about the wedding, so it’s an opportunity to have fun!
+Choosing the your guest list, location, theme, and date of your rehearsal dinner creates the basic template for the event, but to make the evening unique to you, consider adding a little sparkle.
+Remember, the rehearsal dinner is the perfect chance to get the guests hyped about your wedding, so it’s an opportunity to have fun!

 Here are some unique rehearsal dinner ideas to inspire you!